mybbgroup/Active-threads/README.md

    In a web browser, open the "Plugins" module in the Admin Control Panel (ACP) of your MyBB installation and click "Deactivate" beside the "Active Threads" plugin.

-2. *Copy files*.
+2. *Download and Copy files*.

-   As in step two for installing above.
+   As in steps one and two for installing above.

 3. *Reactivate*.